txaty/lfs/README.md

 This implementation is highly optimized for very large integers (e.g., 1000 bits, 2000 bits, or more).

-The algorithms are based on paper, [Finding the Four Squares in lagrange's Theorem](https://campus.lakeforest.edu/trevino/finding4squares.pdf) with improvements that significantly improve the speed.
+The underlying algorithms are based on Section 3 of the paper [Finding the Four Squares in Lagrange's Theorem](https://campus.lakeforest.edu/trevino/finding4squares.pdf) with additional improvements that significantly enhance performance.

 ## Usage